oracle/node-oracledb/INSTALL.md

        echo /opt/oracle/instantclient* > /etc/ld.so.conf.d/oracle-instantclient.conf && ldconfig
    ```

-   On recent Linux versions, such as Oracle Linux 8, you may also need to
+   When using Instant Client 19 on recent Linux versions, such as Oracle Linux
-   install the `libnsl` package.
+   8, you may also need to install the `libnsl` package.

 3. Copying Instant Client zip files from the host